Dover Castle: Roman era

-The Roman lighthouse at Boulogne-sur-Mer across the Channel survived for many centuries, and its light should have been visible from Dover.
+The Roman lighthouse at Boulogne-sur-Mer across the Channel, known as the Tour d'Ordre, survived for many centuries, and its light should have been visible from Dover.
 It was built circa AD 39 by order of the Emperor Caligula, possibly in preparation for an invasion of Britain.
 Suetonius refers to Caligula's "erection of a tall lighthouse, not unlike the one at Pharos, in which fires were to be kept going all night as a guide to ships".
-Known as the Tour d'Ordre, coastal erosion led to it toppling into the sea in 1644.
+Coastal erosion led to it toppling into the sea in 1644.
 Engravings of its height may show how the Dover Roman lighthouse once looked.

 Saxon and early Norman

 After the Battle of Hastings in October 1066, William the Conqueror and his forces marched to Westminster Abbey for his coronation.
 They took a roundabout route via Romney, Dover and Canterbury.
 From the Cinque Ports foundation in 1050, Dover has always been a chief member—it may also have been this that first attracted William's attention, and got Kent the motto of Invicta.
 In the words of William of Poitiers: